aeternity/aepp-token-migration/README.md

 [![Build Status](https://ci.aepps.com/job/aepp-token-migration/badge/icon)](https://ci.aepps.com/job/aepp-token-migration/)

-This is the repository for Aepp Token Migration which is an application to help facilitate token migration for the Aeternity blockchain, from ERC20 tokens to Aeternity blockchain mainnet.
+This is the repository for Aepp Token Migration which is an application to help facilitate token migration for the Aeternity blockchain, from ERC20 tokens to Aeternity blockchain main net.

 The tool works by connecting with a 3rd party wallet, in current case we support MetaMask, MyEtherWallet and Ledger Wallet.